Recent Press Release:

 "It's ranked up there as the top school in the

 nation.
-I did every kind of dog imaginable, and I'll probably never see
+I did every breed of dog imaginable at school, and I'll probably never see

 half of those breeds here," Kumm said.
 "Now, we're not only a full-service